 "outstanding contribution to the teaching and learning of history."

 PUBLICATIONS & REVIEWS

 "Friendship is solidarity: The Chinese ping pong team visits Africa in 1962."
-In Simon Rofe, ed., Sport and Diplomacy: Games within Games (Manchester University Press, forthcoming, August 2018)
+In Simon Rofe, ed., Sport and Diplomacy: Games within Games (Manchester University Press, August 2018), 110-129.

 "'You challenge yourself and you're not afraid of anything!'
 Women's narratives of running in Shanghai."
 Co-authored with Noora Ronkainen.
-Sociology of Sport Journal (forthcoming, September 2018)
+Sociology of Sport Journal, September 2018

 "No Longer 'Sick': Visualizing 'Victorious' Athletes in 1950s Chinese Films.
 Historical Social Research 43 (2018) 2: 220-50.